 The MYO-Connect program provides support for TMA members who live in areas where there is not yet a Keep in Touch support group established, and for those who are physically unable to attend local KIT group gatherings.
 This virtual support group is a network of myositis patients and care partners with the same diagnosis who connect by phone or email as a way to give and receive emotional support.

 Like TMA KIT groups, this group is a safe place where patients can feel free to share their honest feelings without judgment.
 It’s also a place to share tips, strategies, and devices that help you overcome particular difficulties.
-If you feel you would like to be in contact with others who share your diagnosis, please email TMA with your request and contact information.
+If you feel you would like to be in contact with others who share your diagnosis, please contact TMA’s Member Services Manager LaDonna Johnson.